Colorado Language Arts Society

 CLAS publishes an award-winning refereed journal, Statement.

-Each year in October, CLAS hosts a regional fall conference for educators across Colorado and from surrounding states.
-The call for session proposals goes out in March of each year.
+CLAS hosts a number of events, including an annual regional conference for educators across Colorado and from surrounding states.

 History of CLAS